 If you want to return your ballot by mail, use a first-class stamp, also known as a “forever stamp.”

-The United States Postal Service recommends that you mail your ballot at least five days in advance of Election Day to ensure that it will be received in our office by Election Day.
+The United States Postal Service recommends that you mail your ballot at least one week before Election Day to ensure that it will be received in our office by Election Day.

 You can also enclose your ballot and signed certificate in a separate envelope and send by USPS Priority Mail, FedEx, UPS, or another carrier.
 If you do this, please send the package to our physical address at 2990-1 Apalachee Parkway, Tallahassee, FL 32301.